Mezzelo/board-game-stuff/README.md

 ![picture of what it looks like wew](https://github.com/Mezzelo/board-game-stuff/blob/master/samplePic2.png)

 basically tabletop simulator lite.
-Set this up in ~2 hours so people don't have to cut out their paper games to test them and record them on fuckin phone cam or whatever to share them.
+Set this up in ~2 hours so people don't have to cut out their paper games to test them.  also makes online playtesting easier

 # setup/instructions